PhilipYip1988/python-tutorials/numpy_library/readme.md

 <img src='./images/img_006.png' alt='img_006' width='400'/>

 `axis` is a common optional parameter in many functions and methods. `axis=None` generally flattens the `ndarray` treating it as a vector (1d `ndarray`), `axis=-1` means an operation is being carried out along the `axis` that represents the number of columns, `axis=-2` means an operation is being carried out along the `axis` that represents the number of rows, `axis=-3` means an operation is being carried out along the `axis` that represents the number of sheets...
-This can be seen with the `concatenate` function:
+This can be seen with the `flip` function:

 ```python
 In [7]: book
 Out[7]:
 array([[[1. , 2. , 3. , 4. ],